1. Pissarro's early years

 2. The impressionist exhibitions

-Tragically, many of Pissarro’s earlier works were destroyed as a result of the Franco-Prussian war, most likely by Prussian soldiers during the 1870/71 Prussian War.
+Tragically, many of Pissarro’s earlier works were destroyed as a result of the 1870/71 Franco-Prussian war, most likely by Prussian soldiers.

 From over 1,500 works, only 40 remained.
 Pissarro himself fled to London for his own safety where he met up with Monet.

-On his return to France, Pissarro began musing about creating an alternative to the Salon de Paris.
+On his return to France, Pissarro began musing about creating an alternative to the Salon de Paris (an annual exhibition organised by the Fine Arts Academy).
 The restrictive stylistic rules and biased judging system enforced by the Salon did not give him and his fellow Impressionists proper recognition for their new stylistic achievements.
 The idea was to create a society that was distinct from the French Academy where they could set their own rules and make a name for themselves.